 Richard Pole, Operations Director.

 Back in 2013, we were the first Vascular Ultrasound diagnostic company to achieve UKAS accreditation.
-Five years later we have successfully maintained that level of excellence and have increased the number of our vascular labs in scope.
+Seven years later we have successfully maintained that level of excellence and now have eight vascular labs in scope.
 Other providers have also achieved this accolade but we will always be the trailblazer in this field.

 UKAS accreditation is a process not a one-off event and we have been using the annual reviews to continually improve our practise and drive forward the quality of the service we provide to our patients.
 It was a complex process which involved a lot of hard work from my team completing the mandatory actions and making progress on the recommended actions that came out of the annual assessments.

 Using the initial accreditation report and subsequent assessment reviews we have brought our Oldham and North Manchester vascular labs back into scope in 2015.
 Due to service improvements we included our vascular labs at the Royal Bolton Hospital and Warrington General Hospital in our 2017/18 assessment.
 Due to hard work of local staff both sites were successfully extended to scope.
 So we now have 8 locations across the NW of England which have been certified.
 Looking to the future we expect our vascular lab at Stockport Foundation NHS Trust to become accredited in 2020.

 Holding UKAS accreditation makes us stand out and identifies us as market leaders.
 Professionally, I was asked to present our IQIPS accreditation experiences to our professional body – the Society of Vascular Technology (SVT) in November 2014.
 Gaining accreditation has definitely raised our profile amongst our peers.
 From a business point of view, we have recently been approached by venture capitalists wanting to make an investment because they have seen us on the UKAS website.